Volunteer Committees

 Current Issues

 Issues are identified by members of the CAC and following up on current science presented at our annual conference or through our monthly webinar series.
-The committee has worked on many Issues over the years; this list was updated in 2022.
-All of the CAC’s position statements and letters to Ministers can be found in our Members Area.
-If you are not a member and would like to see our position statements, please email us at info@actws.ca.
+The committee has worked on many Issues over the years.
+All of our recent letters can be found here.

 Equity, Diversity, and Inclusion Committee